 In the construction industry, the term elevation is used to describe a detailed technical drawing of one face of a building.
 These drawings are two dimensional and will only show what is visible from a perfectly flat view of the building.
 In regards to your home, there are several reasons that you would need to have elevations drawn up, but probably the most common reason is if you are seeking to undertake building work on the property.
-This could be for maintenance or extension purposes, but in both cases you may well need to know how the existing structure is formed, as this will inform the planning of any repair work or changes you may wish to implement.
-In either case you will require an accurate survey from a professional company such as V Mark Survey to ensure you have high quality data to base your plans on.
-There are several different types of elevation that you might require for you property; some fairly obvious whereas others are a little bit more in depth, and understanding what these are and how to identify them will make the entire planning process considerably easier.
+This could be for maintenance or extension purposes, but in both cases, you may well need to know how the existing structure is formed, as this will inform the planning of any repair work or changes you may wish to implement.
+In either case, you will require an accurate survey from a professional company to ensure you have high-quality data to base your plans on.
+There are several different types of elevation that you might require for your property; some fairly obvious whereas others are a little bit more in-depth, and understanding what these are and how to identify them will make the entire planning process considerably easier.

 Front and rear elevations

 These are the most straight forward elevations to describe, as their name essentially tells you almost everything.
 A front elevation is the representation of the building if you are standing outside whichever side is designated the front, usually this will encompass the main entrance, but there are always exceptions.
 The rear elevation is the same idea, just from the opposite side of the building and as such represents the back of the structure if you were looking at it.